Social Work (SWRK)

 SWRK 7210 Social Work Healthcare Proseminar

-This is a mandatory, year long, bi-monthly, non-credit course for all students enrolled in the the Social Work in Health Care Specialization (SWIHCS).
+This is a mandatory, year long, bi-monthly, non-credit course for all students enrolled in the Social Work in Health Care Specialization (SWIHCS).
 SWIHCS aims to prepare students for successful careers across practice settings and with diverse populations and conditions.
 Grounded in the tenets of biopsychosocial approaches to direct practice, the specialization bridges systems of practice and introduces students to inter-professional collaboration and leadership skills.
 This proseminar will serve two functions for students in the specialization.
 First, the cohort will meet together monthly for case conceptualization, and consideration of challenges unique to health-related placements in both macro and direct practice settings.
 Second, students will meet monthly for special learning opportunities, guest lectures, and professional development.
 Topics may include, but are not limited to: direct practice work with children, families, the elderly, and communities coping with chronic and terminal illness, palliative and end of life care, health care advocacy, policy development and evaluation, and interdisciplinary collaboration.

 0 Course Units